Treatments of Cataract

 6- Sometimes cataract surgery is indicated when the cataract is so dense.
 In this case, your eye doctor will find some difficulties to examine your fundus.
 Although you may not interested in cataract surgery in this point but this cataract should be removed to allow your doctor to view your retina and also to treat it by laser in case of diabetic retinopathy.

 7- In case you have cataract in both eyes, the time between both eyes to undergo surgery is between 4 to 8 weeks in case the cataract surgery was uneventful in the first eye.

 8- If your condition is pure cataract with no other conditions that affect your vision, your vision after cataract surgery will improve to 20 20 vision in case of uneventful surgery.
-Sometimes due to co-existence of other ocular conditions like AMD, glaucoma and diabetic retinopathy, your final vision will depend on the damages that caused by these diseases.
+Sometimes due to co-existence of other ocular conditions such as macular degeneration, glaucoma and diabetic retinopathy, your final vision will depend on the damages that caused by these diseases.